 - Approximately 250 students are admitted as incoming first-year students

 - Approximately 30-40 students are admitted at the end of their first semester or at the end of their first year.
 All first-year students at UAlbany can apply for admission at these times.
 Admission decisions are made by the Dean, in consultation with the Honors College Admissions Committee.

 Students admitted as incoming first-year students are required to take 18 credits, including T UNI 101, in honors courses before their junior year.
 Up to four (including T UNI 101) of the 18 credits may be earned through one-credit seminars.
-These seminars supplement the 3-credit courses and are often on nontraditional or interdisciplinary topics that challenge students with different ideas and perspectives.
+These seminars supplement the 3-credit courses and are often on nontraditional or interdisciplinary topics that challenge students with new ideas and perspectives.
 Students admitted to the Honors College during their first year at UAlbany are required to take 12 credits in honors courses.

 Most honors courses are offered at the 100, 200, and 300 levels.
 Many are designed to meet one or more General Education requirements and some meet major requirements.
 Enrollment in honors courses is open to students in The Honors College only.
 Honors courses are listed within each department's course listing (with a T prefix) and on The Honors College website: https:www.albany.edu/honors-college/academics/courses-seminars.

-After completing 18 or 12 honors credits, students in the Honors College proceed to complete the honors program in their major during the latter half of their undergraduate career at UAlbany.
-Students in a major that does not have an honors program consult with the Dean and the Chair/Head of the chosen major regarding the program they will follow in their next two years.
+After completing their required honors credits, students in the Honors College proceed to complete the honors program in their major during the latter half of their undergraduate career at UAlbany.
+Students in a major that does not have an honors program consult with the Dean and the Chair of the chosen major regarding the program they will follow in their next two years.
 All students in the Honors College demonstrate their intellectual curiosity and proficiency in their major field by completing a thesis or other creative project prior to graduation.